Radware/terraform-provider-alteon/README.md

 <img src="https://www.radware.com/RadwareSite/MediaLibraries/Images/logo.svg" width="300px">

-# Terraform Provider for Cyber Controller
+# Terraform Provider for Alteon
-The Terraform Provider for Cyber Controller helps automate provisioning and updating applications on Alteon clusters managed by Cyber Controller Alteon Cluster Manager module.
+The Terraform Provider for Alteon helps automate provisioning and updating applications on Alteon.

 ## Requirements

 - Terraform > 1.7.x
 - Go v1.22.0 (To build the provider)
-- CyberController >= 10.6.0.
+- Alteon >= 34.0.3.0

 # Building the Provider

 Create a directory to clone the provider repository .

-Link to clone the repository :git clone https://github.com/Radware/terraform-provider-cybercontroller.git
+Link to clone the repository :git clone https://github.com/Radware/terraform-provider-alteon.git

 In command Prompt navigate to the cloned directory and use below command to build exe
 		go build .